Medium

 About this work

 While Marco Palmezzano seems to have lived in his hometown of Forli, he travelled frequently to Venice, where he is recorded as owning property in 1495.
-His paintings are noted for their archaic qualities.
-Palmezzano’s works show affinities with those of the Venetian master Giovanni Bellini and also with the Ferrarese school, located not far from his home town of Forli.
-In Baptism of Christ, the thin-flanked, bony forms of Christ and his bathing companion recall the distinctive angular forms of Cosmè Tura and Nottingham alabasters.
+His paintings are noted for their archaic qualities, ignoring the emergence of Mannerism in Italian painting.
+Palmezzano’s works show affinities with those of the Venetian master Giovanni Bellini and also with the Ferrarese school, located not far from Forli.
+In The baptism of Christ, the thin-flanked, bony forms of Christ and the bathing figure recall the distinctive angular forms of Cosmè Tura and also Nottingham alabasters – small-scale religious sculptures from medieval England.

 Accession Number